*Greetings, Delvers!*

 Barethkor (Duergar)

-A race of dark dwarves.
 A page with more information regarding the Barethkor, along with their cities, populations, etc. on each continent can be found HERE.

 Draconian (Dragonborn)